adamrossnelson/StataQuickReference/ReadMe.md

 These examples are designed to run from the web.
 Where possible and where time has permitted these examples are both Mac and Windows compatible.
 But, no promises.

-For a currated list of packages, their descriptions, and links to further documentation see: [list of useful packages](https://github.com/adamrossnelson/StataQuickReference/blob/master/usefulpackages.md)
+For a curated list of packages, their descriptions, and links to further documentation see: [list of useful packages](https://github.com/adamrossnelson/StataQuickReference/blob/master/usefulpackages.md)

 The folks over [geocenter.github.io](https://geocenter.github.io/StataTraining/portfolio/01_resource/) have produced and provided a series of Stata quick references.
 I keep copies printed out on cardstock at all of my workstations.
 They're great as gifts!
 [Local copies here](https://raw.githubusercontent.com/adamrossnelson/StataQuickReference/master/chtshts/AllCheatSheets.pdf).
 Also worth reviewing are similar [quick references for R and RStudio](https://www.rstudio.com/resources/cheatsheets/).